 Privacy & Security Protocols

 The All of Us Research Program uses high-quality security technology to help keep participant data safe.
 The data that participants give to the All of Us Research Program are personal.
-To protect this information, we follow strict security protocols and processes that are regularly reviewed and updated by the the Institutional Review Board (IRB) of the All of Us Research Program
+To protect this information, we follow strict security protocols and processes that are regularly reviewed and updated by the Institutional Review Board (IRB) of the All of Us Research Program.

 Our rigorous security practices help ensure data are protected and used ethically and responsibly.

 These are some of the specific steps we are taking to protect participant information: